dasein108/AIaW/src/docs/stores/CORE_STORES.md

 **File:** `/src/shared/store/userDataStore.ts`

-**Purpose:** Persistent storage for user-specific application data.
+**Purpose:** Persistent storage for user-specific application data, including default assistant IDs per workspace (used by useDialogsStore when creating dialogs).

 **Key State:**
-- `data`: User preferences and settings
+- `data`: User preferences and settings (including `defaultAssistantIds`)
 - `ready`: Indicates if data is loaded and ready for use

 **Key Methods:**